-- Length of trial: 6 months in total, planned to start on 26 January 2023 (see note below). - Timings4: 01:30 05:00 (local time). - Runway: Transitions will intercept the ILS on runway 26L & 08R / GNSS approach on 26R & 08L. - Routes: Based on RNP-1 with RF legs5. - Participation: PBN routes to be flown by capable aircraft, with others being vectored as at present. - Number of Flights: Based on 2017-2019 data of the number of flights.
+- Length of trial: 6 months in total, planned to start on 28 December 2023 and end 30 June 2024. - Timings: 01:30 05:00 (local time). - Runway: Transitions will intercept the ILS on runway 26L & 08R. - Routes: Based on RNP-1 with RF legs. - Participation: PBN routes to be flown by capable aircraft, with others being vectored as at present. - Number of Flights: Based on 2023 data of the number of flights.
 A summary of the data used to generate a baseline for the trial can be found in Annex K.

-4 The trial procedure will commence when an aircraft is predicted to be over the first waypoint in the trial procedure.
+&lt;sup>4 The trial procedure will commence when an aircraft is predicted to be over the first waypoint in the trial procedure.
 Aircraft that overfly the first waypoint between 01:30 and 05:00 will be instructed to fly the PBN procedure.
 Aircraft will land at the airport approximately 7 minutes later.

-5 RNP-1 is a high standard of PBN navigation performance; the RF (radius-to-fix) leg capability means that aircraft follow a strictly defined radius of turn and hence there is minimal variation in the tracks over the ground including turning segments.
+&lt;sup>5 RNP-1 is a high standard of PBN navigation performance; the RF (radius-to-fix) leg capability means that aircraft follow a strictly defined radius of turn and hence there is minimal variation in the tracks over the ground including turning segments.